opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 6. I sell the scrap steel to NatSteel and for the consignment from \[PPE\], this was sold at about $280 per ton.
 I understand that the Defendant in this case has alleged that they sold the scrap steel to \[PPE\] at $1,200 per ton.
 I find that unlikely to be true as the Defendant’s scrap steel could not be sold for such an amount.

 101    When cross-examined on his purchase of the excess fabricated steel materials from PPE, Mr Neo explained that after inspecting the goods that PPE wanted to sell to him, he found that the steel was only fit to be sold as scrap.
 He also explained that most of the pieces of steel were shorter than 7 metres and that the steel was less valuable as they were not “clean” in the sense they had attachments such as welded joints and brackets.
-The relevant part of his evidence during cross-examination[\[note: 20\]](#Ftn_20) is as follows:
+The relevant part of his evidence during cross-examination[^20] is as follows:

 <table align="left" cellpadding="0" cellspacing="0" class="Judg-2" frame="none" pgwide="1"><colgroup><col width="29.58%"> <col width="70.42%"> </colgroup><tbody><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Q.</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Then if I turn you to page 403 or 142, if you looking at small number, the first item is 7.2 metres in length, yes?</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">A:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Yes, first one.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Q:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">So this is something that you could reuse and resell.
 Because you say anything above 7 metres.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">A:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Actually, if we buy for reuse, should be big quantity, maybe 100 number, 200 number.
 Few piece will not get the price.
 Like that.
 Should be big quantity.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Q:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">So, now you are saying that whether you buy it for reusing doesn’t depend on the size alone?</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">A:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Actually, all these he sell me are all scrap one because got attachment.
 What we buy is new one, no attachment.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Court:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">What do you mean by “got attachment”?</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Witness:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">“Attachment” that mean that got may welding, weld, all cannot be used one, that’s why.</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Q:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">The welding is … the reinforcement to the beams, isn’t it?</p></td></tr><tr><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">A:</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="QuoteList-Table-1">Yah yah, this one are all weld attachment.
 That means they will put bracket, H-beam, angle bar.
 Cannot be used one.
 Yah.</p></td></tr></tbody></table>